 GlobeMed's Anti-Oppression Statement acts as a guiding set of beliefs, values, and practices for our organization.

-‣ UNDERSTANDING OPPRESSION: Developing among students, staff, and partners an understanding of how oppression operates globally, domestically, within the global health field, and within our organization through our curriculum and proactive training.
+- Understanding oppression: We develop among students and staff an understanding of how systems of oppression impact health globally, domestically, within the global health field, and within our organization through our curriculum and proactive training.

-‣ REDUCING BARRIERS: Reducing among Board, staff, partners, and students barriers to participation in the network related to socio-economic status, ability, and other factors.
+- Reducing barriers: We reduce, among our students, partners, staff, and within our board, barriers to participation that stem from socio-economic status, ability, and other factors.

-GlobeMed commits to embodying these values through our actions.
-Anti-oppression is life-long work that requires ongoing commitment from individuals and institutions.
-Therefore, this is a living document to be revised as our understanding of anti-oppression and its role in the movement for health equity evolves.
+Anti-oppressive practice is lifelong work that requires ongoing commitment from individuals and institutions.
+Therefore, this is a living document that will be revised as our understanding of anti-oppression and its role in the movement for health equity evolves.